brimell/rimell-anamorphic/README.md

 ## Disclaimer

-Rimell Anamorphic is an independent plugin project and is not affiliated with ARRI, ZEISS, Panavision, Blackmagic Design, DaVinci Resolve, SPIE, FrancoAngeli, or other lens/software manufacturers.
+Rimell Anamorphic is an independent plugin project and is not affiliated with ARRI, ZEISS, Panavision, Blackmagic Design, DaVinci Resolve, SMPTE, SPIE, FrancoAngeli, or other lens/software manufacturers.

 The plugin approximates visual characteristics associated with anamorphic optics.
 It is not a physically complete replacement for shooting with real anamorphic lenses.

+OpenLensIO references in this README describe an implementation direction and profile-alignment strategy.
+They do not imply that the current plugin is a complete, validated, or officially conformant OpenLensIO implementation.